pdusarux/spotify-clone/README.md

 This project is a Spotify clone built with React and Vite, featuring a music player with basic controls and a responsive design.

+## Live Demo

+You can view a live demo of this Spotify Clone project here: [Spotify Clone Demo](https://pdusarux.github.io/spotify-clone/)

+Feel free to explore the features and functionality of the application.
+Please note that this is a demo project and not affiliated with Spotify.

 ## Features

 - Play, pause, skip, and go to previous tracks